agahgnango/hack-deng/README.md

 ## Data Structure

 The data is organized into the following directories:
-- **sample-data/**: Contains Electronic Health Record (EHR) data from three branches of the BrightHope Children's Hospital: NY, GA, and TX (the last one branch coming in later in the course).
+- **sample-data/**: Contains Electronic Health Record (EHR) data from three branches of the LifeHope's Hospital: NY, GA, and TX (the last one branch coming in later in the course).
 - **requirements/**: Contains Hospital requirement at each stage of its growth, solutions.
 - **Solution/**: Includes anonymized student performance metrics, attendance records, and feedback.